julyer/getting-and-cleaning-data-project/README.md

 ## Transforming the original dataset

-The file run_analysis.R performs the transformation from the original dataset to the final tidy.txt.
+The file run_analysis.R performs the transformation from the original dataset to the final *tidy.txt*.

 These are the steps that were used to transform the data and some of the decisions I made regarding the more subjective areas of the assignment.